xingzhejun/xingzhejun.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi to everyone who is visiting my homepage!
-I just developed this page recently, and I know there are many parts missing.
-But please keep an eye on it!
-I will update it as soon as possible!
+I just developed this page and I know many parts are missing.
+However, please keep an eye on it and I will update it as soon as possible!

 Currently I am a third-year master's student from Tsinghua University, China.
 I major in Artificial Intelligence.
 Prior to that, I obtained my bachelor from Department EE, Tsinghua University.
 I also once exchanged at TUM, Germany.